Michael McCann (sports law): Sports journalism

 McCann has written several hundred columns for Sports Illustrated and its online edition, SI.com, since joining its staff in 2007.
 At Sports Illustrated in 2012, McCann was instrumental in exposing former Arkansas football coach Bobby Petrino's hiring of his mistress as a player development coordinator.
 McCann was the first journalist to interview Lance Armstrong after the disgraced cyclist publicly admitted to doping during a January 2013 television program hosted by Oprah Winfrey.
 McCann also wrote extensively on the 2011-12 Penn State child sex abuse scandal.

 McCann serves as a legal analyst for NBA TV.
 In November 2012 he was cited by The Huffington Post as a "must-follow Twitter account for NBA fanatics.".
-Since June 2020, McCann has been a legal analyst and writer for Sportico.
+Since June 2020, McCann has been a legal analyst and senior sports legal reporter for Sportico.
+In all he has written more than one thousand legal and investigative stories for the popular press, with more than one thousand for Sports Illustrated and more than 900 for Sportico.